What the judges look for

 - Quilting need to harmonise with the quilts’ design elements and not overpower it.

 - Borders require accurate measurement to ensure the quilt lies flat and hangs straight.
+They should always be straight and even and not buckle or wave.

 - Border design and fabric need to compliment the quilt.